ianwagner/campfire/README.md

 allowing administrators to update brand assets.
 New brands can be added via `/admin/brands/new`.

+### Optional Drive Folder for Uploaded Assets

+Brand profiles include an optional Google Drive folder ID.
+When provided, any ads uploaded to an ad group are copied into a subfolder of this Drive folder.
+Use the ID portion of the folder's URL (between `/folders/` and any `?` query) and ensure the folder is shared with the project's service account so uploads have access.

 ## Authentication

 The project uses Firebase Authentication for admin access.
 The `Login` component